sapiensvisionem/Econometrics-Workflow-OLS-IV-RCT-RDD-DiD-Panel-Data-in-R/README.md

 - difference in differences
 - panel data

-2. Replication of a study in *Econometrica* journal
+2. Replication of a study in *American Economic Review (AER)* journal
 - Glitz, Albrecht and Erik Meyersson.
 2020.
 "Industrial Espionage and Productivity."
 American Economic Review, 110(4):1055-1103.
 - Impact of intellectual theft on productivity spillover